simplypstar/RR-React-A-Mole/README.md

 ### References
 Referenced the 'https://github.com/HackerUSA-CE/RR-React-A-Mole.git' GitHub repository for assistance with completing this project

-Creating a Splash Screen for Your React Apps https://auth0.com/blog/creating-a-splash-screen-for-your-react-apps/
+Creating a splash screen for your react apps (unable to complete; will work on at a later date) https://auth0.com/blog/creating-a-splash-screen-for-your-react-apps/